 Long Valley

 The primary access between communities in Long Valley is Highway 395.
 This area includes the Long Valley communities and Wheeler Crest.
 It does not include the Town of Mammoth Lakes.
 Long Valley trip generation rate is six trips per unit.
 A one percent housing growth rate over five years would add 63 new units if all dwelling units are used or 54 new units if all occupied units plus 50 percent of unoccupied units are used to calculate future growth shown in Table A-9.

-TABLE A-9 LONG VALLEY TRIP GENERATION BASED ON D.U.